At Bishop’s Waltham Junior School the health, safety and well-being of every child is our top priority.

-Modern Languages - French
+Modern Foreign Language (MFL) - French

-The National Curriculum for French
+National Curriculum Aims for French

 The national curriculum for languages aims to ensure that all pupils:

 - understand and respond to spoken and written language from a variety of authentic sources